2021 World Anti-Doping Code

 - preparing for, or competing in, any of the declared events listed on Sport Integrity Australia’s website

-- on the Sport Integrity Australia Registered Testing Pool or Domestic Testing Pool.
+- on any Sport Integrity Australia Testing Pool.

-Any athlete who does not compete in any of the declared events listed or isn’t on a Registered Testing Pool or Domestic Testing Pool, may be considered as a Lower-Level Athlete.
+Any athlete who does not compete in any of the declared events listed or isn’t on a Testing Pool, may be considered as a Lower-Level Athlete.

 Declared Sporting Events or Competitions

-Sport Integrity Australia publishes a list of ‘declared sporting events or competitions’ on its website that helps to define who would be considered a National-Level Athlete.
+Sport Integrity Australia publishes a list of ‘declared sporting events or competitions’ that helps to define who would be considered a National-Level Athlete.

 Retired athletes seeking a return to competition

-A former Registered Testing Pool athlete coming out of retirement must give six months written notice to Sport Integrity Australia or their International Federation and make themselves available for anti-doping testing before competing in any International or National Event.
+Any former Registered or National Testing Pool athlete coming out of retirement must give six months written notice to make themselves available for anti-doping testing before competing in any International or National Event.

 As a general rule:

-- National Event is an event or competition involving International or National-Level Athletes that is not an International Event, and
+- National Event is an event or competition involving International or National Level Athletes that is not an International Event.